elena563/wordviz/README.md

 ## Usage

-You can load and manage embeddings though the `EmbeddingLoader` class, and then visualize them with the `Visualizer` class.
+You can load and manage embeddings though the `EmbeddingLoader` class, and then visualize them with the `Visualizer` (or `Visualizer3D`) class.

 ```python
 from wordviz.loading import EmbeddingLoader